psakoglou/Exchange-Matching-Engine-Emulation/README.md

 3) Not all components support multithreading right now.
 We can easily add mutex mechanisms everywhere, but currently there is some unecessary overhead due to lack of parallelization.

 4) The current code files work error-free in WindowsOS and with compilers that support C++11.
 Modifications needed to successfully build in Linux/UNIX OS

+5) The execution of trades is inaccurate and based on false assumptions.
+For simplicity reasons when there is price mismatch between the BUY side and SELL side traders, the current implementation for demo purposes performs the trade to an average price anyway.
+This is easy to fix but further details and trading definitions are needed.

+6) Under no circumstances this is production level code.
+Although the implementation is as safe as possible and although all obvious vulnerabilities are properly handled by the system components, there are still security and performance issues. **This project is for demo only and emulates a Stock Exchange -- it doesn't implement it.**

 ## How to run